qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 functions to which an attribute with the name `"entry_point"` is attached to determine which function to invoke to execute a quantum program.

-Both the `"entry_point"` attribute and the `"output_labeling_schema"` attribute can only be attached to a function definition; they are invalid on a function that is declared but not defined.
+The `"entry_point"` attribute can only be attached to a function definition; they are invalid on a function that is declared but not defined.

 Within the restrictions imposed by the Base Profile, the number of qubits that